- What is an external component made of?

 - the site and the files required for the site to operate.

 - the component and the files required for the component to operate.

 Two methods can be used to update a component on the end-user computers:

-Recompile the application that is using the component and redistribute the application with the component.
+Recompile the project that uses the component and redistribute the site with the component.
 In this case, no version problem or compatibility problem will occur.
 The recompilation is required in the following cases: